Mail Code: 94305-2160

-The program offers a Bachelor of Arts in Human Biology, as well as a minor and an honors program.
+The program offers a Bachelor of Arts and a Bachelor of Science in Human Biology, as well as a minor and an honors program.

 Mission of the Undergraduate Program in Human Biology